 Why it's done

-- Determine if cancer has spread (metastasized) to your lymph nodes or other organs
+- Determine whether cancer is present or has spread to lymph nodes

 - Pancreatitis, if fine-needle aspiration of the pancreas is done